 3. Evaluate aquifer sustainability and potential for saltwater intrusion.

-4. Project hydrogeologist for well drilling and testing.
+4. Securing services of a project hydrogeologist for well drilling and testing.

 The project resulted in a successful high capacity water well that is capable of supporting current demands and future growth.